RunestoneInteractive/webfundamentals/_sources/Javascript/events.rst

 * onkeypress  -- fires after onkeydown but not for control, shift, alt
 * onkeyup -- fires when they key goes up

+You may notice some slightly unreliable behavior here.
+The problem is that there is a slight timing issue between when the key event happens and when the update to the text input boxes value happens.
+It may be that the value is updated before you read it, or it may not be updated until after you read it.
+There are ways to work around this, but that would add more difficulty to the example than we want to go into right now.

 Now, to explore a few additional events, lets use a nicer user interface element to adjust the color of our background.
 Lets use a slider.
 We can get a slider by changing the input type to ``range``.

 .. activecode:: js_event_3